• Skip to main content

 As a guide, when you consider the cost of running and maintaining a buy-to-let, it is important to have a solid rental yield.
 In locations with higher asset values, this can lead to a reduced yield.
 If your yield is to low, it will be hard to cover your running costs.

-As a guide most property investors aim to achieve a minimum of 8%+ gross rental yield for a single let and 12%+ gross rental yield for a house of multiple occupation.
-Holiday lets and serviced accommodation really vary as occupancy levels can fluctuate widely from cities to seaside resorts.
+As a guide, most property investors aim to achieve a minimum of 8%+ gross rental yield for a single let and 12%+ gross rental yield for a house of multiple occupation.
+When considering buying a holiday let or serviced accommodation, yields really vary as occupancy levels can fluctuate widely from cities to seaside resorts.
 A gross rental yield of 20%+ for a holiday let can be a good target.

 4. Potential For Capital Growth

 Additional tips can be to look for areas of regeneration to transport links and government infrastructure.
-Or where there is a high employment rate to population ratio to ensure consistent demand.
+Or where there is a high employment rate to population ratio to ensure consistent demand and increasing affordability.

 5. Exit Strategy